HTTPS and SSL/TLS Certificates Explained

 HTTPS setup is mostly handled by hosting providers these days, but there are still things to get right during development.

-Prevent mixed content — An HTTPS page loading HTTP resources (images, scripts) triggers browser blocks or warnings.
-Use https:// for all resource URLs, or use protocol-relative URLs (//example.com/image.png).
+An HTTPS page loading HTTP resources (images, scripts) triggers browser blocks or warnings.
+This is called mixed content.
+Using https:// for all resource URLs fixes it, as does protocol-relative URLs (//example.com/image.png).

-Set up HSTS — The Strict-Transport-Security header tells browsers to always use HTTPS for your domain.
+The Strict-Transport-Security header tells browsers to always use HTTPS for your domain.
 Even if someone types http://, the browser redirects to HTTPS automatically.
-Once set, it persists for the max-age duration, so apply it carefully.

 Strict-Transport-Security: max-age=31536000; includeSubDomains